top of page

 Day 3 - Overnight in Thessaloniki - B, L

 After breakfast, we’ll begin the day with a tour of the highlights of Thessaloniki.
 We’ll see the famous White Tower, the most prominent monument in the city, which had been used as a fort, a garrison and a prison.
 Because of its fame as a notorious prison it was also known as “Tower of Blood” (Kanli Kule) or “Red Tower.”
 We’ll visit the church of Agios Dimitrios and its famous crypt.
 We’ll drive through the city to view some of its more famous sites such as the Arch of Galerius before heading up to the Byzantine fortress wall to one of its towers.
 Here we’ll enjoy an amazing view over the city, down to the harbor and, weather permitting, on to Mount Olympus.
-After our short tour of the city, we’ll head south of the city to a small family business cultivating some 15 hectares of Sultana vineyards where they produce 11 different products but yet not a single drop of wine.
+After our short tour of the city, we’ll head south of the city to a local winery.
+We'll visit the vineyards and learn about their wines.
+We'll enjoy a tasting with the owners before sitting down to lunch.
+Next, we'll visit a small family business cultivating some 15 hectares of Sultana vineyards where they produce 11 different products but yet not a single drop of wine.
 Their best known product is the vineleaves and traditional Greek dolmades or stuffed vine leaves.
-We will visit the 30-year-old vineyard and learn about their products before visiting the factory to better understand their process of manufacturing the vineleaves in brine.
-We’ll enjoy a short dolma rolling class where we will try creating our own perfectly-rolled dolmades.
+We will visit the 30-year-old vineyard and learn about their products before having a short dolma rolling class where we will try creating our own perfectly-rolled dolmades.
 Next we’ll taste some of their products includng the dolmades, olives, vinetops and pies (with Feta) handmade by the village’s women association, founded by the family’s mother, Marianna.
-After better understanding how the Greek cuisine uses grapevines for products besides wine, it’s time to taste some of the wines themselves.
-We’ll stop for a tour and tasting at a local winery, learn about the varietals of the area and meet the owners.
-After our tasting, we'll stop at a local taverna along the sea for lunch.
+Upon returning to Thessaloniki, you'll have the evening to spend as you'd like.

 Day 4 - Overnight in Kalabaka/Meteora - B, L

 After breakfast and checking out of the hotel it’s time to head south toward Meteora.
 On the way we'll stop in the quaint mountain town or Siatista.
 Here we’ll enjoy a special day as we tour one of the historic mansions Archontiko “Poulkos."
 The town enjoyed great wealth during the 18th and 19th centuries, thanks to the fur trade and the production and sale of liasto wine.
-After our tour we'll visit the locally-owned winery, Diamantis, where we'll visit their cellar, taste their wine and enjoy lunch with the owners.
+After our tour we'll visit the locally-owned winery, Diamantis, where we'll meet the owners, visit their vineyards and cellar, taste their wine.
+Then we'll enjoy lunch at a local taverna with more Diamantis wine..
 After this unique day we’ll travel the rest of the way to Meteora, one of the most amazing places in Greece and a UNESCO world heritage site.
-After checking into Dellas Boutique Hotel, situated in the shade of the rocks of Meteora, we’ll have time to freshen up before heading out to watch the sunset.
-We’lll sit on the edge of the cliff surrounded by perhaps one of the most awe-inspiring landscapes you’ve ever experienced.
-After savoring the beauty of the area, the rest of the evening will be free to enjoy as you’d like.
+After checking into Dellas Boutique Hotel, situated in the shade of the rocks of Meteora, you'll have the remainder of the evening free to spend as you'd like.

 Day 5 - Overnight in Kalabaka/Meteora - B, L

-After breakfast it’s time for another unusual adventure when we head to the forsest to go truffle hunting!
+After breakfast it’s time for another unusual adventure as we head to the forest to go truffle hunting!
 We’ll watch as the talented truffle-hunting dogs lead us to the secret spots where the truffles are hiding.
 After collecting the truffles, our guide/chef will begin to prepare, in a huge dish out in the forest, a tasty truffle pasta dish.
 As he’s preparing our lunch we’ll learn about the secrets of truffles, why they grow and how to use them in your recipes at home.
 Once the pasta is done, it’s time to sit around the table, open bottles of wine and enjoy our lunch.
 After our meal, we’ll spend some time visiting the Natural History and Mushroom Museum, being led by our guide and focusing mostly on the mushrooms.
 We’ll taste some mushroom delicacies, both savory and sweet, and have the opportunity to purchase some products to take home.
-After our hunt and lunch, we’ll spend some time visiting the cliff-hanging monasteries.
-You have a choice of going hiking in the area, seeing the monasteries from a different perspecitve, where you’ll be walking on the ancient paths of the first monks.
-Or, you can choose to travel on the bus to visit the monasteries.
-Whatever you choose, you’ll have the opportunity to visit the Monastery of Great Meteoron, the oldest and largest of the monasteries.
-Meteoro means “suspended from the air” and after you enter the complex and see the views from all sides, you’ll better understand why it got its name.
-After your visit to the monastery, you’ll have the rest of the evening free to do as you'd like.
+Next we’ll have free time to freshen up before heading out to watch the sunset.
+We’ll visit a couple of special places before siting on the edge of the cliff surrounded by perhaps one of the most awe-inspiring landscapes you’ve ever experienced.
+After savoring the beauty of the area, the rest of the evening will be free to enjoy as you’d like.

-Day 6 - Overnight in Nafplio - B, L, D
+Day 6 - Overnight in Kalabaka/Meteora - B

 Day 7 - Overnight in Nafplio - B, L

-Day 8 - Overnight in Nafplio - B, D
+Day 8 - Overnight in Nafplio - B, L

 Today it’s time to slow down a bit.
 You’ll have the entire day to do as you’d like.
 Perhaps you’ll choose to climb the 999 steps to the Palamidi Fortress, (no worries, you can also hire a taxi to driver you to the top).
 Or maybe you’ll want to walk the path along the coast to the rocky beach of Arvanitias.
 Or you could choose to continue along the path and go all the way to the sandy beach of Karathona.
 You’re sure to be gifted with amazing scenery along the way.
 Or you could spend your day shopping the quaint steeets to Nafplio where there is sure a treasure to be found to take home.
-A few options that Two Dog Travel can arrange for an additional fee would be a food tour in Nafplio. a half day of sea kayaking, biking in the countryside, or even a relaxing massage using an ancient Greek method.
 After a relaxing day spent as you choose, we’ll meet back up for an evening of entertainment and food.
 Dancing is a huge part of the Greek culture and tonite we’ll have the opportunity to watch a professsional dance group as we eat our traditional souvlaki meal.
 After the group has performed their traditional dances it will be time to join in on the fun, if you choose.
 We’ll learn some of the dances and feel a bit of that true Greek philoxenia.

 After breakfast we will check out of our hotel and make our way to Athens.
 Upon arrival we’ll drop our luggage at our hotel and meet our local archaeologist guide.
 We’ll visit the crown jewel of the ancient world, the Acropolis and its Parthenon, and better understand the engineering marvel that it is.
 We’ll also visit the Theatre of Dionysus at the foot of the Acropolis, the location where theatre was born.
 Next we’ll follow in the footsteps of Socrates as we visit the Ancient Forum and The Temple of Hephaestus, the best-preserved ancient temple in Greece.
 After our tour, you’ll have a free afternoon to visit other sites on your own or wander and shop in the Plaka area before meeting back up for our farewell dinner.
 We’ll toast to the beautiful country of Greece, our new friends and the wonderful memories that we’ve made.
 Yamas!